andodaryl/EtchPad/README.md

 ## Cloning Forked Repo via HTTPS

-Additionally, you can download a local copy of the forked repo using the folowing steps:
+Additionally, you can download a local copy of the forked repo using the following steps:
 1. After logging in to Github, navigate to the desired forked repo.
 2. Select the "Code" button.
 3. Copy the URL link below "Clone with HTTPS".